manfredsteyer/closure-post/index.md

 # Shrinking Angular-Bundles with Closure

+> Big thanks to [Alex Eagle](https://twitter.com/Jakeherringbone) from the Angular Team and to [Carmen Popoviciu](https://twitter.com/CarmenPopoviciu) for reviewing this post.

 Closure is said to be the most sophisticated JavaScript compiler available today.
 Its advanced optimization mode goes far beyond the tree shaking capabilities of other tools and allows for shrinking bundles to a minimum.
+Google uses it to improve the performance of its own products, like Google Docs and even Microsoft is using it meanwhile for Office 365.
 However, its considered to be an expert tool and therefore difficult to configure.
 In addition to that, it assumes that the underlying JavaScript code has been written in a specific way.

 Currently, the Angular team is working hard on making [Angular work together with Closure](https://medium.com/@Jakeherringbone/what-angular-is-doing-with-bazel-and-closure-21f526f64a34) as well as with its build tool Bazel.
 There are some first examples available, e. g. the [Example](https://github.com/angular/closure-demo) [Alex Eagle](https://twitter.com/jakeherringbone) from the Angular Team created.